-- achieve an ACT composite score of 22 or higher OR an SAT combined verbal and math score of 1100 or higher OR passing scores on all parts of Praxis I Core Academic Skills for Educators-Reading, Writting, and Mathematics
+- achieve an ACT composite score of 22 or higher OR an SAT combined verbal and math score of 1100 or higher OR achieve passing scores on all parts of Praxis I Core Academic Skills for Educators-Reading, Writing, and Mathematics

 - successfully complete all freshmen courses

 - earn a minimum 2.5 overall cumulative GPA

 - submission of the Teacher Preparation Program application WHETHER OR NOT ALL REQUIREMENTS ARE MET

 A student who fails to meet all admission requirements will not granted acceptance into Teacher Preparation Program by the Office of Student Services.
 If a student does not meet all requirements, the application must be evaluated by the College of Education Committee on Selective Admission.
 Learn more about Selective Admission.